yeah61/Says-One-Neuron-to-Another/Image_Classification/cifar-10-batches-py/readme.txt

-the datasets are too large, please download it from http://www.cs.toronto.edu/~kriz/cifar.html and choose the following Version
+The datasets are too large, please download it from http://www.cs.toronto.edu/~kriz/cifar.html

+And choose the following Version:
 CIFAR-10 python version

-after the data is downloaded,  extract the data and move them into this folder.
+After the datasets are downloaded, extract the datasets and move them into this folder.